The ABC’s of Backyard Poultry

 Raising chickens can be a huge benefit to your household.
 Chickens, of course, can provide the family with fresh eggs and meat.
 Table scraps and insects are no longer an issue.
 Chickens will consume your household food waste as well as reduce insect population in your backyard.
 Chicken manure could be a valuable part to your compost, which will add rich nutrients to your garden.
 Raising poultry can truly be a rewarding experience for the whole family.

-Brooder and chicken coop plans as well information on raising and caring for poultry and more information can be found by contacting your local Penn State Cooperative Extension office or by visiting http://extension.psu.edu/start-farming.
+Brooder and chicken coop plans as well information on raising and caring for poultry and more information can be found by contacting your local Penn State Extension office or by visiting the Penn State Extension Start Farming website.